TIME AND PLACE

 The contents should include: (1) title of MS, (2) description of MS, (3) detailed contact information of MS organizer(s) such as name, affiliation, e-mail address, etc..

 As the lead organizer of an MS having at least one session with six accepted papers and their authors presenting them, you will be entitled to a free registration for IPDO2019.
-If you need additional information, please do not hesitate to contact us.
+For more information, please do not hesitate to contact us.
 We thank you in advance for your interest and participation in the preparations for IPDO2019.

 Prof. Xu Han